… or a “built-in modulator” for your retro thingy 😉

 The “why ?”

-Both machines are outputting RGB signal that is quite solid if you have a proper and dedicated cable.
+Both machines are outputting an RGB signal that is quite solid if you have a proper and dedicated cable.
 Problem is that I am tired of making a cable for every machine that I own.
 I’ve figured that it would be very handy to have some sort of a small modulator on a PCB that is capable of outputting composite or even better, s-video signal.
 Obviously, I started to look for an existing solution and I’ve found one.
-There is an excellent article on CPCWIKI that describes how it is done in a CPC world.
+There is an excellent article on CPCWIKI that describes how it is done in the CPC world.

 Bryce created a very nice solution based on an AD724 chip.
 That chip can handle RGB input signal and convert it to either composite or s-video – which is exactly what I need.
 However, I decided to make my own PCB.
-I wanted to have s-video and composite outputs on a single PCB.
+I wanted to have an s-video and composite outputs on a single PCB.

 Work in progress

 Of course, I had to start with my own board layout so after a while …